Why banning Zoom meetings helped this business thrive

-Both internal emails and video meetings are off the agenda for employees at digital media company TheSoul Publishing, but how does this policy work?
+Emails and meetings are strictly off the agenda for employees at digital media company TheSoul Publishing, but how does this policy work in practice?

 After more than a year spent working from home, the option to decline an invite to yet another video meeting would likely appeal to many.
 Almost everyone will have felt the exhaustion of yet another day spent in countless video meetings, while there are concerns over the impact of all these calls on productivity.